 Crossing State Lines with a Concealed Weapon?
 Know the Law Before You Travel

-While legislation is being moved forward that could make state conceal-carry permits more like driver’s licenses (if you are legal in one state, you are legal in all), the current laws are dictated by each state.
-Therefore, just because you are allowed to carry in your home state does not mean you are allowed to carry in another.
+While legislation is being moved forward, that could make state conceal-carry permits more like driver’s licenses (if you are legal in one state, you are legal in all).
+The current laws are dictated by each state.
+Therefore, just because you are able to carry in your home state, does not mean you are allowed to carry in another.

-This makes a big difference, because an activity (in this case, carrying a firearm) that is perfectly legal on one side of a state border could be a felony on the other.
-But like all issues in gun ownership, the ultimate responsibility is yours, so you have to stay informed.
+This makes a big difference.
+An activity (in this case, carrying a firearm) that is perfectly legal on one side of a state border could be a felony on the other.
+But like all issues in gun ownership, the ultimate responsibility is yours.
+It is good to stay informed.

 Bottom Line: Understand the Laws Where You Travel

-Ignorance of the law is no legal defense, so you must be completely informed on the laws where you will travel and respect those laws.
-If you travel into a state where your concealed weapon is not legal, you could face felony charges, fines, and even imprisonment.
+Ignorance of the law is no legal defense.
+You must be completely informed on the laws where you will travel and respect those laws.
+If you travel into a state where your concealed weapon is not legal, you could face charges.
+Felony Charges, fines, and even imprisonment.
 In fact, if you carry your concealed weapon into a state or city that does not recognize your permit, you are committing a felony the moment you cross the border.

-We may not like it, and, to the hopes of many concealed-carry supporters across the country, the laws may change, but for now you must stay knowledgeable and respect the laws of every state where you choose to travel.
+We may not like it, and, to the hopes of many concealed-carry supporters across the country.
+The laws may change, but for now you must stay knowledgeable and respect the laws of every state when choosing to travel.